-As 2022 is coming to an end, looking back we can see a technological rise and new opportunities and threats that this has created.
+As 2022 draws to a close, looking back we can see an icrease in technology and new chances and threats that this has created.
 Organizations will start using the cloud more than ever and although this offers many services, it also gives hackers a lot of opportunities as well.
 Going into 2023, certain trends regarding cyber-security are expected and, in this article, we will address some of them.

 Remote Working Cyber-Security